A concise history of bridging loans

 1960's

-By the 1960's the UK was completing some 400,000 private and council house new builds and the average cost of a new home stood at £2,530, the equivalent of £62,084 today.
+By 1960, the UK had completed some 400,000 private and council house builds, and the average cost of a new home was £2,530, the equivalent of £62,084 today.

 1970's